Kaluza–Klein theory: Kaluza hypothesis

 This decomposition is quite general, and all terms are dimensionless.
 Kaluza then applies the machinery of standard general relativity to this metric.
 The field equations are obtained from five-dimensional Einstein equations, and the equations of motion from the five-dimensional geodesic hypothesis.
 The resulting field equations provide both the equations of general relativity and of electrodynamics; the equations of motion provide the four-dimensional geodesic equation and the Lorentz force law, and one finds that electric charge is identified with motion in the fifth dimension.

 The hypothesis for the metric implies an invariant five-dimensional length element $ds$:

 Field equations from the Kaluza hypothesis

-The field equations of the 5-dimensional theory were never adequately provided by Kaluza or Klein because they ignored the scalar field.
+The Kaluza–Klein–Einstein field equations of the five-dimensional theory were never adequately provided by Kaluza or Klein because they ignored the scalar field.
 The full Kaluza field equations are generally attributed to Thiry, who obtained vacuum field equations, although Kaluza originally provided a stress–energy tensor for his theory, and Thiry included a stress–energy tensor in his thesis.
 But as described by Gonner, several independent groups worked on the field equations in the 1940s and earlier.
 Thiry is perhaps best known only because an English translation was provided by Applequist, Chodos, & Freund in their review book.
 Applequist et al. also provided an English translation of Kaluza's article.
 Translations of the three (1946, 1947, 1948) Jordan articles can be found on the ResearchGate and Academia.edu archives.
 The first correct English-language Kaluza field equations, including the scalar field, were provided by Williams.